tubepress/es-utils/README.md

 1. Modules should provide stable interfaces to accomplish common tasks
 1. Module implementations should be lightweight, high-quality, and may be 3rd-party
-1. Modules must support ES5 environments (after transpilation)
+1. Modules must support ES5 environments

 ## List of modules